Electronic Billing

 Compliance acknowledgments benefit everyone.
 The claims administrator must send the provider a specific rejection acknowledgment explaining the reason for the rejection so the provider can correct the error and resubmit the bill.
 This shortens the revenue cycle for rejected bills is significantly shortened by alerting providers to bill errors.
 Instead of waiting for weeks as a bill crawls through the postal service, resubmission of corrected electronic bills is as simple as one click of the mouse.
 In turn, claims administrators are more likely to receive clean, compliant bills.

-If a bill is rejected by mistake, DaisyBill encourages providers to check their bills for errors before resubmitting with our Checklist for Rejected Bills.
-DaisyBill clients can also alert us using the ‘Report Error’ button.
+If a bill is rejected by mistake, daisyBill encourages providers to check their bills for errors before resubmitting with our Checklist for Rejected Bills. daisyBill clients can also alert us using the ‘Report Error’ button.
 Our compliance team will investigate.

 Step 3: 835 Electronic Explanation of Review